 iGaming Business reported earlier this month that Norway was also successful in getting Apple to remove unlicensed betting apps.
 Although Norway’s gambling laws are not nearly as restrictive as China’s, the country does restrict online gambling to exactly two state-approved operators.

 Norsk Tipping and Norsk Rikstoto have a government-backed monopoly over online gambling and sports betting in Norway, but a number of offshore betting sites accept customers from Norway.
 Norwegian gambling law clearly prohibits being in the business of offering unauthorized gambling, but does not target individual players who decide to play at offshore gaming sites and thus seeks to block access to those sites.

 The Norwegian Gaming Authority (NGA) had previously written Apple requesting the company to drop apps offering online gambling from unapproved operators.
 The request specifically mentioned three dozen major gaming companies that have apps available to Norwegians on the App Store.

 Some of the bigger names on that list included Betsson, Unibet and ComeOn.
-As CalvinAyre.com pointed out, some of those companies argue they are operating lawfully due to holding valid licenses from the EU Free Trade Zone and that it is actually Norway’s protectionist laws that are in the wrong.
+Some of those companies argue they are operating lawfully due to holding valid licenses from the EU Free Trade Zone and that it is actually Norway’s protectionist laws that are in the wrong.